-We will report our discussions and ideas about these process challenges in NAWS News throughout the cycle.
+We will continue to report our discussions and ideas about these process challenges in reports and web meetings throughout the cycle.
 Any recommendations we have will be included in the Conference Approval Track material.

-2016-2018 Conference Work Cycle
+2018-2020 Conference Work Cycle

 (This diagram is meant to provide an overview only.
 Deadlines for each conference cycle are dependent on the date of the World Service Conference.

 The dates of conference-related deadlines will be published each conference cycle in this guide and in conference publications.)